Sport

 Share

 Despite the significance of the goals, Pedro showed respect for his former club by refraining from celebrating.
-Having started his professional career at Fluminense, he gratitude for the opportunities the club provided him.
+Having started his professional career at Fluminense, he expressed gratitude for the opportunities the club provided him.

-Chelsea’s also played a crucial in the victory.
+Chelsea’s defense also played a crucial role in the victory.
 Marc Cucurella made a vital clearance off the line to deny Fluminense’s Hércules, and a potential penalty against Trevoh Chalobah was overturned after a VAR review, maintaining Chelsea’s clean sheet.

-The match was played in challenging conditions, with 93°F (34°C) and humidity making it feel like 104°F (40°C).
+The match was played in challenging conditions, with temperatures reaching 93°F (34°C) and humidity making it feel like 104°F (40°C).
 Despite the heat, a crowd of 70,556 attended the game, underscoring the global appeal of the tournament.

 Chelsea’s manager, Enzo Maresca, praised the team’s performance, highlighting their resilience and tactical execution.
-The victory not only secured a spot in the final but also added approximately £22 million to the club’s from the competition, with the final a potential jackpot exceeding £105 million.
+The victory not only secured a spot in the final but also added approximately £22 million to the club’s earnings from the competition, with the final offering a potential jackpot exceeding £105 million.

-Looking ahead, Chelsea will face either Real Madrid or Paris Saint-Germain in the final, to their second Club World Cup title.
+Looking ahead, Chelsea will face either Real Madrid or Paris Saint-Germain in the final, aiming to secure their second Club World Cup title.
 The match is set to take place on Sunday, promising an exciting conclusion to the tournament.

 Share